Mark Cuban talks Texas reopening: 'Would you let your kids out? I'm not letting mine.'

 Union leaders, professional sports owners, and think tank operatives are also involved.

-Cuban is rubbing shoulders with the likes of Apple CEO Tim Cook and people like Dallas Cowboys owner Jerry Jones and New England Patriots owner Robert Kraft.
+Cuban is rubbing shoulders with the likes of Apple CEO Tim Cook, Dallas Cowboys owner Jerry Jones and New England Patriots owner Robert Kraft.

 "All I care about is helping the country do the right thing," Cuban said.
 "If I disagree with him over a thousand things, but then he asks me to help this country then the answer would be, 'Hell yes.'"